 While political forums are breeding grounds for defamation lawsuits, even forums on seemingly non-controversial topics such as bird watching and gardening can give rise to legal disputes.
 [How dare you insult my Canterbury Bells!]
 Regardless of the subject matter of your community, Section 230 of the Communications Decency Act will protect you from defamation claims when running a forum.

 “We Will Never Sell, Rent or Share Your Information”

 You know the old cliché that no good deed goes unpunished?
 It applies here.
-How could including a promise not to sell, rent or share the personal information of your members to third parties possibly hurt you as a forum owner?
+How could including a promise not to sell, rent or share the personal information of your members to third parties when running a forum possibly hurt you?
 Simple.
 This contractual obligation makes it nearly impossible to sell your forum to another party in the future.

-Members make a forum valuable.
-Members provide fresh content.
-Members answer other members’ questions.
+Members make a forum valuable, provide fresh content, and answer other members’ questions.
 Members even buy your products and services.
 A forum with no members is much like the Trump Casino in Atlantic City – empty and unattractive to buyers.

 “We respect your privacy.
 We will never sell, rent or disclose your email address to another party.”

 In 2013, the parent company of True.com went bankrupt.
 Knowing a potential deal when it saw it, the dating site Plenty of Fish offered $700,000 to purchase the membership database of True.com.
 A number of states objected to the sale because True.com had promised members it would not sell their privacy information pursuant to the statement above.